stephenjohnlimb/boot2/AgileOpenAPIDevelopment.md

 The using a browser, you can go to `http://192.168.64.95/api-ui.html` and interact with the side.

-So we're good to 'check-in' our code and next we can refine the documentation - if the team things this is worthwhile.
+So we're good to 'check-in' our code and next we can refine the documentation - if the team thinks this is worthwhile.

-How long this take upto this point?
+How long this take up to this point?
 About an hour - including making tea and writing these pages.

 ### Improving the documentation
 If you recall in `BasicControllerAdvice` we handled the `ConstraintViolationException` which is